SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 ### Sites, Observations, Forecasts, Aggregates and Reports
 {: .anchor}

+Data access on a site only controls access to the site metadata (e.g. location, plant capacity).
+It does not control access to any observations, forecasts, or reports associated with that site.

-Most users will already be familiar with the site, observation, and forecast data, but note the metadata is distinct from the time series values:
+Most users will already be familiar with observations and forecasts but note the data access on metadata is distinct from access on the time series values:

-* Site metadata (e.g. location and capacity)
 * Observation metadata (e.g. interval length)
 * Observation time series values
 * Forecast metadata (e.g lead time to start)
 * Forecast time series values
 * Probabilistic forecast metadata (e.g. fixed percentiles)
 * Probabilistic forecast time series values
-* Aggregate metadata (e.g. constituent observations)

 Reports are also comprised of metadata and values:

 * Report metadata (e.g. start and end times, metrics selections)
 * Report values (e.g. the metric values)

-Aggregates are fully described their metadata.
-Aggregate values are dynamically computed and rely on the permissions associated with their constituent observations.
+Aggregate values are dynamically computed and rely on access to the values of constituent observations.
+Metadata about the make up of an aggregate relies on access to the metadata constituent observations and their associated sites.

 ### Organizations
 {: .anchor}